preyero/hate-speech-identities/README.md

-# Identity Group Identification in Hate Speech Corpora
+# kg-adaptor

-This is the data and code in [A Semantically Enriched Approach for Identity Group Identification in Hate Speech Corpora]()
+This is the data and code in [Understanding Hate from the Target's Perspective: A Knowledge Grounded Approach]()

 ## Project description